-For information about the performance and event spaces available for rental at the Prince Theater, click here.
+For information about the event spaces available for rental at the Prince Theater, click here.

 For information about upcoming events in the Mainstage or Black Box theaters at the Philadelphia Film Center, click here.

 With its purchase of the Prince, PFS supported the preservation of one of Philadelphia’s distinguished historic buildings.
 Dating from 1880, the structure currently known as the Prince was a movie theater beginning in 1921, and saw a number of Hollywood premieres, including 1949’s Adam’s Rib.
 Renovated in 1999 as a multi-use theater for film, live performance, dance and cabaret, and further updated in 2013, the Prince had been a venue for the Philadelphia Film Festival since 1999.

 The 33,000-square-foot building houses a 446-seat theater with a proscenium stage, orchestra pit, and full flyloft, along with 1 flexible space capable of screening films with seating for up to 150, hosting receptions, discussions, performances, and more.

 Complete with the largest screen in Philadelphia, the Prince is equipped to screen both classic 35mm and 2K digital film projection.
 With some of the best acoustics in the city as well as Dolby digital surround sound, PFC is the ideal venue for film events.

 The History of 1412 Chestnut Street